Rigidity of symmetric frameworks on the cylinder: Rigidity theory

 An isometry of $\mathbb{R}^3$ that maps $\Y$ onto itself is called a \emph{surface-preserving isometry}.
 A symmetry group of a framework on $\Y$ consisting of surface-preserving isometries is called a \emph{surface-preserving symmetry group}.

-Throughout this paper, we will use a version of the Schoenflies notation for symmetry operations and groups.
-The relevant symmetry operations are the identity, denoted by $\textrm{id}$, rotations by $\frac{2\pi}{n}$, $n\in \mathbb{N}$, about a line through the origin, denoted by $c_n$, reflections in planes through the origin, denoted by $\sigma$, and improper rotations (i.e. rotations $c_n$ followed by a reflection in the plane through the origin that is perpendicular to the $c_n$ axis), denoted by $s_n$.
+Throughout this paper, we will use a version of the Schoenflies notation for symmetry operations and groups of frameworks on $\Y$.
+The relevant symmetry operations are the identity, denoted by $\textrm{id}$; rotations by $\frac{2\pi}{n}$, $n\in \mathbb{N}$, denoted by $c_n$, where the rotational axis is the $z$-axis for $n\geq 3$, and either the $z$-axis or any line in the $xy$ plane going through the origin for $n=2$; reflections in the $xy$ plane or any plane containing the $z$-axis, denoted by $\sigma$; and improper rotations (i.e. rotations $c_n$ followed by a reflection in the plane through the origin that is perpendicular to the $c_n$ axis), denoted by $s_n$.
 Note that $s_2$ is the inversion in the origin; this operation is also denoted by $\varphi$.
 The relevant symmetry groups for this paper are the group $C_i$ generated by the inversion $\varphi$, the group $C_s$ generated by a reflection $\sigma$, the cyclic groups $C_n$ generated by a rotation $c_n$, and the dihedral groups $C_{nv}$, $C_{nh}$ and $D_n$, where $C_{nv}$ ($C_{nh}$) is generated by a rotation $c_n$ and a reflection $\sigma$ whose mirror plane contains (is perpendicular to) the axis of $c_n$, and $D_n$ is generated by a rotation $c_n$ and a half-turn $c_2$ whose axis is perpendicular to the $c_n$ axis.